apjanke/octave-tablicious/docs/index.md

 See the online [User Guide](user-guide/html/index.html) for info and API Reference.

+You can also download a [PDF version of the User Guide](user-guide/tablicious.pdf).

 ## Developer Documentation

 * [Developer Notes](Developer-Notes.html) – documentation for developers of Tablicious itself